Desjonqu/aSDMs/README.md

 Please contact [Camille Desjonquères](cdesjonqu@gmail.com) and [Diego Llusia](diego.llusia@uam.es) for any queries.

+**Data requirement**
+- Local calling behaviour (daily or hourly)
+- Local weather (daily)
+- Species distribution range (as a polygon or UTM)
+- Present and future climate over the species distribution range

 **Overall structure**

 The root contains three files (the readme and two spatial data files for the Iberic Peninsula) and two folders (Ha and functions).
+The code is assuming that the working directory is '/Ha/data'

 ## Functions folder